 Exercise 8.2.
-Suppose the edges adjacent to a node u are stored in an unbounded array $E_u$ , and an edge e = (u, v) is specified by giving its position in $E_u$ .
+Suppose the edges adjacent to a node u are stored in an unbounded array E_u , and an edge e = (u, v) is specified by giving its position in E_u .
 Explain how to remove e = (u, v) in constant amortized time.
-Hint: You do not have to maintain the relative order of the other edges.
+Hint: you do not have to maintain the relative order of the other edges.

 Exercise 8.3.
-Explain how to implement the algorithm for testing whether a graph is acyclic discussed in Sect.
-2.12 so that it runs in linear time, i.e., design an appropriate graph representation and an algorithm using it efficiently.
-Hint: Maintain a queue of nodes with outdegree 0.
+Explain how to implement the algorithm for testing whether a graph is acyclic discussed in Chap.
+2.9 so that it runs in linear time, i.e., design an appropriate graph representation and an algorithm using it efficiently.
+Hint: maintain a queue of nodes with outdegree zero.